open-decision/open-decision-prototype/README.md

 # Legal-Decision-Automation
 <br>
-We are building an Open-Source Decision Automation System, which is optimized for legal processes.
+We are building an Open-Source Decision Automation System, that is optimized for legal processes.
 The project is a collaboration of several Law Clinics and Legal Tech initiatives throughout Germany.
 Currently the developement is coordinated by the Consumer Law Clinic of the Humboldt-University Berlin.
 The system will be used to build a platform for legal advice for consumers in Germany.

 ## Architecture
 The system is split in several different applications.